junxit/us-congress-bills-110/metadata.md

 - 2008-02-05 — Senate amendment agreed to: Amendment SA 3988 agreed to in Senate by Unanimous Consent.
 - 2008-02-05 — Senate amendment proposed (on the floor): Amendment SA 3988 proposed by Senator Reid for Senator Lieberman.(consideration: CR S670; text: CR S670)
 - 2008-02-05 — Senate amendment submitted
+- 2008-02-06 — Message on Senate action sent to the House.
+- 2008-02-07 — Received in the House.
+- 2008-02-07 — Referred to the House Committee on Natural Resources.